janafattal/DSA210-Project/README.md

 The idea of my project is to focus on analyzing the performance and engagement metrics of my TikTok account (@studylabaii) that I manage as part of a social media marketing campaign.
 By studying content trends, audience behavior, and engagement patterns, the project aims to provide more insights to improve marketing strategies and maximize the account's reach.

+Null Hypothesis: The day of the week has no significant effect on video performance metrics (views, likes, shares, comments)

+Alternate Hypothesis: The day of the week has a significant effect on video performance metrics

 ---

 ## Data Source